Lramseyer/vaporview/CONTRIBUTING.md

 # How to contribute

 While this project doesn't have a large list of contributors (yet) I am more than happy to take on new contributors.
-For a tutorial on how to get started building Vaporview, eee [GETTING_STARTED.md](https://github.com/Lramseyer/vaporview/blob/main/GETTING_STARTED.md) for details on how to build and debug.
+For a tutorial on how to get started building Vaporview, see [GETTING_STARTED.md](https://github.com/Lramseyer/vaporview/blob/main/GETTING_STARTED.md) for details on how to build and debug.

 ## Contributing bug reports and your opinions